emmacoye/105-Unit-3-EmmaCoye/README.md

 ##### 2. A python notebook including steps on how to code in Python3 with the Pandaas package to create a subset of the original set of data.

-3. A .csv file containing the subset of data from the original .csv file.
+##### 3. A .csv file containing the subset of data from the original .csv file.

+This .csv file contains information on North Carolina universities and colleges' sports teams.
+It includes the name of the university, total amount of female players for a sport, and the total amount of male players from a sport.
+The file also shows the amount of revenue gained from each women's sport and men's sport.

 ### Our end goal is to create a subset of data that will answer the question: What collegiate sport do most women tend to play and is their revenue ever higher than men's sports in North Carolina?